shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Do not use profanity.
 Doing so may negatively affect other users and contributors, which is contrary to the GitLab value of [Diversity, Inclusion, and Belonging](https://handbook.gitlab.com/handbook/values/#diversity-inclusion).

-## project access token

-Use sentence case for **project access token**.

-Capitalize the first word when you refer to the UI.

 ## provision

 Use the term **provision** when referring to provisioning cloud infrastructure.
 You provision the infrastructure, and then deploy applications to it.